shivanshguleria/Get-It-Quick/README.md

-# Get It Quick
-#Problem Statement--
+#Get-It-Quick
-Build a system that recommends job based on resume
+To create a system that gives Job Recommendation on basis of resume

-#Discreption
+##Prerequisites
+Python--3.9.0 and above

+ Copy below code to install Python libraries in Command Prompt

+'''shell
+ pip install flask,PyPDF2,regex,pandas, matplotlib
+ '''